• Home

 To avoid narrative lulls during Alvin’s extended performances, Roberts uses historical language and vivid snapshots of this lost art: Alvin's many attempts to pass hours of time spent perched on a 36” by 36” lumber square; the weather conditions of “living in the sky”; the ebb and swell of the crowd’s adulation; Vivian’s petty crime attempts to rake in extra cash on the ground.
 As the Machine Age takes hold and World War II approaches, Alvin teeters toward oblivion, along with several of his colleagues, heralding the end of a glittering, madcap era in America’s history.

-The Luckiest Fool on Earth is a "bittersweet indie gem about love, loss, and the absurd beauty of starting over." - tertulia.com
+"A bittersweet indie gem about love, loss, and the absurd beauty of starting over." — tertulia.com

 Copyright © 2025 Zazel Publishing - All Rights Reserved.